ros-drivers/flir_camera_driver/README.md

 # flir_camera_driver

-This repository contains packages for FlirImaging's line of cameras.
-This repositories intent is to make use of Flir's newly developed SDK: Spinnaker.
-The camera driver is an evolution of pointgrey_camera_driver.
-It has been updated to use the new methods provided by the SDK.
+This repository contains ROS packages for cameras made by FLIR Imaging (formerly known as PointGrey).

 ## Packages